The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 Relationship between ClusterStagedUpdateRun and ClusterResourcePlacement

-serves as the trigger mechanism for rolling out a ClusterResourcePlacement
+A ClusterStagedUpdateRun serves as the trigger mechanism for rolling out a ClusterResourcePlacement.
+The key points of this relationship are:

 - The

-remains in a scheduled state without being deployed until a correspondingClusterStagedUpdateRun
+ClusterResourcePlacementremains in a scheduled state without being deployed until a correspondingClusterStagedUpdateRunis created. - During rollout, the

-status is continuously updated with detailed information from each target cluster. - While a
+ClusterResourcePlacementstatus is continuously updated with detailed information from each target cluster. - While a

-only indicates whether updates have started and completed for each member cluster (as described in previous section), theClusterResourcePlacement
+ClusterStagedUpdateRunonly indicates whether updates have started and completed for each member cluster (as described in previous section), theClusterResourcePlacementprovides comprehensive details including:- Success/failure of resource creation

 - Application of overrides